BenjaPicca/SignAI_Back-End/README.md

 ### Note

 This repository only contains the code to the Back-End section.
 To see the AI / Machine Learning repository go to [AI / MACHINE LEARNING REPOSITORY](https://github.com/MatiasGrynfeld/SignAI-ML).
+Also you can see the Front-End section in this repository [FRONT-END REPOSITORY](https://github.com/tomasgrinstein/SignAI_Front-End).